 Travelling to London?
 Want to explore the posh area of Mayfair but don’t know where to start?
-Believe or not, hip Mayfair in London had a seedy start, and this article will tell you where to go and what to see to explore its art galleries, shops, restaurants and its scandalous past.
+Believe or not, hip Mayfair in London had a seedy start.
+Read on to find out where to go and how to explore its galleries, shops, restaurants and its scandalous past.

 What?
 No chauffeur?
 My life has gone downhill since my first trip to London when I was 15.
 My father, the late artist William Perehudoff, was having an exhibition at Waddington Galleries on Cork Street in Mayfair and the gallery owner lent us his car and driver for the day.

 A glamorous start to exploring hip Mayfair

 Having a chauffeur was an eye opener for a green prairie girl and I felt like Eliza Doolittle in My Fair Lady – the title, by the way, is said to be a take on the cockney pronunciation of Mayfair lady, Mayfair being one of the most fashionable addresses in town.

 But now I’m a sophisticated urbanite and the neighbourhood of Mayfair is no longer intimidating.
 Since I’m staying at a hotel in the area, the Athenaeum, it’s time to revisit Mayfair to see how far I’ve come.

 Roughly bordered by Hyde Park, Oxford Street, Regent Street and Piccadilly, the backstreets of Mayfair are lined with elegant terraced townhouses, and the shopping is legendary: Prince William buys suits on Savile Row, the Prince of Liechtenstein buys art from a dealer on Jermyn Street, and the lingerie shop Rigby & Peller on Conduit Street is the official ‘corsetiere’ to the Queen.

 Touring Old Mayfair